FusionAuth/fusionauth-nodejs-react-example/README.md

-# Passport JS Example
+# Passport Bluemix Example

-This project contains an example project that illustrates using Passport with Node and Ember.
+This project contains an example project that illustrates using Passport with Node and React.

 ## Prerequisites
 You will need the following things properly installed on your computer.